-The name of the attractor in use by the occupant or blank if the occupant is not using an attractor.
+The name of the trigger in use by the occupant or blank if the occupant is not using a trigger.

 occupant_target

 If the occupant is waiting at one of their reserved Occupant Targets, this is the name of the target; otherwise, this is blank.